-There is no 'Winterlicious' festival for Toronto's homeless people.
+There is no 'Winterlicious' festival for Toronto's homeless people

 Toronto is in the midst of "Winterlicious," a culinary event where over 200 restaurants participate in three-course prix fixe menus for lunch and dinner.
-One of the events offered is called 'Hungry for Comfort: Surviving a Canadian Winter.'
+One of the events offered is called "Hungry for Comfort: Surviving a Canadian Winter."
 Its description is intriguing: "Come together with fellow food enthusiasts to explore how different peoples survived and thrived in Canada's bitter winter."

 Toronto is also in the midst of a homeless emergency and an extreme cold alert.

-When Toronto Public Health calls an extreme cold alert a hallway at Metro Hall is opened as a warming centre for 50 people who are homeless.
+When Toronto Public Health calls an extreme cold alert, a hallway at Metro Hall is opened as a warming centre for 50 people who are homeless.

 How do homeless people in Canada's largest city survive and thrive?
 Here is their "winterlicious" menu: